-Data quality issues were identified in TEI Program reporting across the state, including in ISSNSW, which limits the conclusions that can be drawn from the data.
+Data quality issues were identified in TEI Program reporting across the state, including in MNCNENNSW, which limits the conclusions that be drawn from the data.

-Identified data quality issues in ISSNSW include:
+Identified data quality issues in MNCNENNSW include:

-- Targets for recording Circumstances and/or Goals SCOREs not met. - Missing information: - There is a high proportion of clients for whom the demographic information of Aboriginal and Torres Strait Islander status, disability, homelessness and household composition is not known, when compared to TEI Program reporting goals. - TEI program referral source is not known for 64% of ISSNSW individual - The reason 66% of individual clients sought assistance is not known. - 18% of individual clients in ISSNSW have a low-quality SLK.
+- Targets for recording Circumstances and/or Goals SCOREs not met. - Missing information: - There is a high proportion of clients for whom the demographic information of Aboriginal and Torres Strait Islander status, disability, homelessness and household composition is not known, when compared to TEI Program reporting goals. - TEI Program referral source is not known for 63% of MNCNENNSW individual clients.